 Campus traffic and parking regulations are derived from Ohio Traffic Laws and were developed for the safety of all persons on campus and to ensure the orderly flow of traffic and uncongested parking.
 Parking violations may result in a fine and/or the vehicle being towed and impounded with the owner having to pay all costs associated therewith.
 Unpaid fines may result in registration for future classes being withheld.
-Fines can be paid online via CashNet or by credit card, cash or cashiers check at the Business Office, 222 Public Service Building.
+Fines can be paid online via CashNet or by credit card, cash or cashier's check at the Business Office, Public Service Building Room 126.

-For more information, contact the Campus Safety & Security Director at 140 Technology Education Lab: (419) 995-8499.
+For more information, contact the Campus Public Safety Supervisor located in the Technical Education Lab Room 140 or by phone at (419) 995-8499.